IABTechLab/uid2docs/README.md

 ## Authentication

 Authenticate to UID2 endpoints using a bearer token in the request's authorization header.
-Contact %placeholder% to request a bearer token.

 ```Authorization: Bearer YourTokenBV3tua4BXNw+HVUFpxLlGy8nWN6mtgMlIk=```